michaelgundlach/freecell/README.md

 ## TODOs

-- gamestate becomes winning when 0 badlyplacedcards unless 3333333
-- gamestate becomes game over when winning & foundationsfull
-- push IntroScreen in a postframecallback in main() instead of from a widget

-- sound listen() to gamestate to control music
-- sound listen() to gamestate for numfreecells

 - togglewinmusic like other, include notifylisteners
 - ensure win/music started or stopped based on state at the beginning of game screen, not when it commands a change in game state
 - tiger doesn't complete win so it's a better test